bio-cr/hts.cr/README.md

 ## Contributing

-:rocket: Feel free to fork it out!
+:rocket: Feel free to fork it!

     git clone https://github.com/bio-cr/hts.cr
     cd hts.cr
     crystal run test/run_all.cr

-HTS.cr is an immature, work-in-progress library, and pull requests such as small typo fixes are welcome.
+HTS.cr is a work-in-progress library, and pull requests such as small typo fixes are welcome.

     Do you need commit rights to hts?
     Do you want to get admin rights and take over the project?